Spinning and Weaving in Taos 2025: Color!

 9:30 am: Studio work

-2 pm: Open studio or time to explore Taos (A group could go visit Taos Wools in Arroyo Seco for example.)
+2 pm: Open studio or time to explore Taos.
+A group will go to Taos Wools in Arroyo Seco.

-5 pm: Group meeting to take a group photo and talk about what we’ve learned and what our next steps are going forward
+5 pm: Class meeting to take a group photo and talk about what we’ve learned and what our next steps are going forward

 6:30 pm: Dinner at MDL